d-Representation-finite self-injective algebras: Our results

 We now consider a wider class of algebras.
 Let $a,b\in\Z_{>0}$.
-An algebra $\L$ of finite global dimension is said to be \emph{fractionally $\frac{b}{a}$-Calabi--Yau} if $\nu^a\simeq[b]$ holds in $\dml$, and \emph{twisted fractionally $\frac{b}{a}$-Calabi--Yau} if there exists an automorphism $\phi$ of $\L$ such that $\nu^a\simeq[b]\circ\phi_*$, where $\phi_*:\dml\to\dml$ is the functor induced by the push-down functor $\phi_*:\mod\L\to\mod\L$ (see Section~\ref{galois coverings}).
-For example, any $d$-representation-finite algebra of global dimension $d$ is twisted fractionally Calabi--Yau \cite[Theomem~1.1(a)]{hi11a}.
+An algebra $\L$ of finite global dimension is said to be \emph{fractionally $\frac{b}{a}$-Calabi--Yau} if $\nu^a\simeq[b]$ holds in $\dml$, and \emph{twisted fractionally $\frac{b}{a}$-Calabi--Yau} if there exists an automorphism $\phi$ of $\L$ such that $\nu^a\simeq[b]\circ\phi_*$, where $\phi_*:\dml\to\dml$ is the functor induced by the functor $\phi_*:\mod\L\to\mod\L$ (see Section~\ref{galois coverings}).
+For example, any $d$-re\-pre\-sen\-ta\-tion-fin\-ite algebra of global dimension $d$ is twisted fractionally Calabi--Yau \cite[Theorem~1.1(a)]{hi11a}.